-4. Linear Accelerator (Linac) and Brookhaven Linac Isotope Producer (BLIP)
+4. Linear Accelerator (Linac) and Brookhaven Linac Isotope Producer (BLIP) The Linac provides beams of polarized protons for the AGS and RHIC.
+The excess beam capacity is used to produce radioisotopes for research and

 The Linac provides beams of polarized protons for the AGS and RHIC.
 The excess beam capacity is used to produce radioisotopes for research and medical imaging at the BLIP.
-The BLIP is one of the nation's key production facilities for radioisotopes, which are crucial to clinical nuclear medicine.
-The BLIP also supports research on new diagnostic and therapeutic radiopharmaceuticals.
+One of the nation's key production facilities for radioisotopes, which are crucial to clinical nuclear medicine, the BLIP also supports research on new diagnostic and therapeutic radiopharmaceuticals.

-Heavy Ion Transfer Line (HITL)
+5. Heavy Ion Transfer Line (HITL)